wan19990901/CS262_Final/engineering_notebook.md

 ## Conclusion
 The distributed file system implementation adheres to the requirements of consistency, versioning, and failure handling.
 It uses a membership protocol for maintaining active nodes and a file server for managing file storage and retrieval.

+# Additional Notes

+## Scalibility and Computing Resources:
+We will be using the AWS EC2 machines.
+We will use 5 nodes VMs for the demo, but the code is expected to run on more than 5.